bhuma08/LAP_2_Conclusion-bizbore/README.md

 # BIZBORE: Using React + Redux

-Bizbore is a web application where you can get information about thousands of TV shows.
+Bizbore is a web application where you can get information on thousands of TV shows.

 You may visit the site:
 [Bizbore](https://bizbore.netlify.app/)